gemcommunity/gem_2019/Working_with_data.md

     ftp.quit()
 ```

 Now let's grab an IDL save set.
-This is from the Global UltraViolet Imager (GUVI) on the TIMED satellite.
+I've made a simple file that contains two variables for the pruposes of demonstrating this.
+Unless you downloaded or cloned the whole repository, then we'll have to grab it from the web.
 For this we'll need to use Python's basic web handling.

 ```python
 guvifn = os.path.join(mydatapath, 'guvi_aurora_2003_197')